Itinerary for 2018 scottish PROGRAMME

 We will cross the border into northern England for a special tour of Alnwick Castle, one of the largest inhabited castles in the UK, which has been home to the Duke of Northumberland’s family, the Percys, for over 700 years.
 Combining magnificent medieval architecture with Italianate state rooms, Alnwick Castle is a northern treasure house.
 The property features as the magnificent Brancaster Castle in Downton Abbey, and was the setting for Hogwarts School of Witchcraft and Wizardry in the Harry Potter films.

-We will also be visiting Roman Vindolanda at Hadrian’s Wall.
+During the week we will also be visiting Roman Vindolanda at Hadrian’s Wall.
 Formerly a key military post on the northern frontier of Britain, Vindolanda is the home of Britain’s ‘Top Treasure’ – the Vindolanda Writing Tablets – and is one Europe's most important Roman archaeological sites, with live excavations taking place there each year.
 We will be finding out about widening access and audience participation through archaeology.

 Back in Scotland, we will travel to Helensburgh, overlooking the River Clyde, to enjoy what is universally regarded as ‘Charles Rennie Mackintosh’s finest domestic creation’.
 The Hill House mixes Arts and Crafts, Art Nouveau, Scottish Baronial and Japonisme architecture and design, almost all created by Mackintosh and his wife Margaret Macdonald.
 Much of the house has been restored to its original condition in 1904 when Glasgow publisher Walter Blackie and his family moved in.
 We will undertake several hands-on projects linked to the conservation and interpretation of the site and collection working with their expert staff.